aisingapore/TagUI/README.md

 ```
 For advanced API calls, you can set above api_config variable which defaults as `{method:'GET', header:[], body:{}}`.
 Besides GET, you can use other methods such as POST, PUT, DELETE etc. You can define multiple headers in the format `'Header_name: header_value'` and provide a payload body for PUT requests for example.
 You can set it as above before using the api step, or set using `api_config.method = 'PUT';` and `api_config.header[0] = 'Header1: value1';` etc. `api_config.body` will be automatically converted to JSON format for sending to API endpoint.

-In addition, macOS/Linux commands can be executed using run step.
+In addition, macOS/Linux/Windows CLI commands can be executed using run step.
 This can be used to call other apps or services hosted locally on the OS, instead of being hosted through webservices.
 To use run step, specify the full command including parameters.
 Execution result will be stored in `run_result`, which can be used in your automation flow.

 ### CHROME
 TagUI has built-in integration with Chrome web browser to run web automation in visible or headless mode.
 It uses a websocket connection to directly communicate automation JavaScript code and information to Chrome.